lupyuen/lupyuen.github.io/src/usb2.md

     (Still in stock!)

-We might use JF's Driver...
+We might use JF's LoRa Driver (which handles the __I2C-to-SPI Bridge__)...

 -   [__JF002/pinedio-lora-driver__](https://codeberg.org/JF002/pinedio-lora-driver)

-Or the LoRa Driver that we have ported to NuttX...
+Or the LoRa Driver that we've ported to NuttX...

 -   [__"LoRa SX1262 on Apache NuttX RTOS"__](https://lupyuen.github.io/articles/sx1262)